samanthaming/ES6-Essentials-Workshop/README.md

 # ES6 Only the Essentials Workshop

-The Top 10 ES6 Topics You Should Know

 Welcome!
 This workshop I cover the most important part of the new ES6 syntax to get you up and running 🤩

 ### Topics include: